 An important issue for courts in a divorce or custody matter is child support, or the cost of raising the children until they are each nineteen, or otherwise emancipated.

-In Colorado, child support is considered a right of the child; therefore, the courts generally will not recognize an agreement between the parents regarding collecting child support, unless it exceeds the “Child Support Guidelines.”
+In Colorado, child support is considered a right of the child; therefore, the courts may not recognize an agreement between the parents regarding collecting child support, if it is substantially less than what is suggested by the “Child Support Guidelines.”

 Colorado’s Child Support Guidelines